 Eucalyptus grow very well in containers, provided you stick to their rules!
 A version of this article was originally featured in the 2020 edition of ‘Ramblings of a Gumnut’.

 Looking for a well-behaved standard eucalyptus for a container?
-Our 9 litre E. archeri standards are on sale until September 12 2022!
-Remember to pick them up along with an air-pot to keep their roots happy.
+Our 9 litre E. archeri make fantastic specimens for a container, remember to pick them up along with an air-pot to keep their roots happy.

 1. Choose the best Eucalyptus species